Glacial history of Minnesota: Mankato substage

 With the retreat of the Patrician ice, the stage was set for the final phase of the Wisconsin Episode glaciation in Minnesota.
 The last major advance of the continental glacier in Minnesota culminated in a lobe that reached as far south as Des Moines, Iowa.
 The glacial movement from the northwest was from a more distant source than ice from the northwest.
 The subsequent glacier that moved into Minnesota was quite thin and unable to cause much erosion.
 The Des Moines lobe produced a northeast-moving projection known as the Grantsburg sublobe.
-Also protruding from the main Keewatin ice sheet was the St. Louis sublobe.
+Also protruding from the main Keewatin ice dome was the St. Louis sublobe.
 The drift of these ice lobes is generally in late Wisconsin time.
 The sediment transported by the Mankato glacier is colored tan to buff and is clay-rich and calcareous because of shale and limestone source rocks to the northwest.
 The Superior lobe also developed during Mankato time and advanced as far west as Aitkin County, Minnesota.

 The Grantsburg sublobe effectively blocked the drainage of the Mississippi River from north of St. Cloud southeastward through the Twin Cities.
 The outwash carrying large quantities of sand was diverted overland to the east around the sublobe.
 No true drainage valley was produced; instead, multiple small streams flowed toward the northeast depositing their overloads of sand as they went.
 This produced a roughly triangular sandy outwash region called the Anoka Sand Plain, reaching from St. Cloud to the Twin Cities up to the northeast to Grantsburg, Wisconsin.